ESOS FAQs

 The most useful tool for separating out the different areas of energy use is sub-metering.
 Sustainable Energy First has extensive experience of helping organisations use sub-metering to take control of their energy use.
 To find out more, get in touch.

-For Phases 1 and 2, there was no template and no requirement for ESOS data to be presented in any particular format.
-At the time of updating these FAQs (December 2022), the government is working on a template to standardise the way participants present their compliance information.
-Keep an eye on the Energy Advice Hub for updates.
+For Phases 1 and 2, there was no requirement for ESOS data to be presented in any particular format.
+For Phase 3, the government has announced that there will be a template to help standardised reporting.
+At the time of updating these FAQs (December 2023) this template is still in development.

 Whatever the eventual template looks like, it will definitely require participants to keep clear records of how they have met the ESOS requirements.
 The guidance refers to this as an “evidence pack”.
 The more clarity, detail and structure your records have, the easier it will be for your organisation to comply with whatever is coming in future.

 For now, the only element of the process that follows a specified format is notifying the Environment Agency of compliance, which is done through a webform.
-(The webform for Phase 3 is not yet live.)
+(As of December 2023, this webform is not yet live.)

 The whole point of ESOS is to identify possible energy savings and then carry out whichever measures are practical and good value for money.
 To get the most financial benefit from your ESOS audit, it’s a good idea to select an ESOS lead assessor who is also capable of helping you to implement the identified energy saving measures.

-At Sustainable Energy First, we can help you to build a cost-effective carbon reduction strategy and gain a return on investment from your ESOS audits.
+Sustainable Energy First can connect you with a lead assessor who will help build a cost-effective carbon reduction strategy and gain a return on investment from your ESOS audits.

-This means that energy efficiency projects can be cost neutral for an organisation in the short term, and in the long term they benefit from lower energy bills.
+This means that energy efficiency projects can be cost neutral for an organisation in the short term, while bringing savings in the long term through lower energy bills.
 Your lead assessor may have a similar offer or be able to recommend a company that offers such a scheme.

 Your evidence pack for ESOS compliance should contain the following: